-$$\xi^ \approx \xi{\text{CPO}}^ \times \xi{\text{SPO}}^. \tag{28}$$
+$$\xi^ \approx \xi^{\rm CPO} \times \xi^{\rm SPO}.$$ (28)

-In practice, ξ^ can be estimated from a tomographic inversion (Debayle & Kennett, 2000; Fichtner et al., 2010; Gung et al., 2003; Nettles & Dziewoński, 2008; Plomerová et al., 2002).
-Seismologists often compare ξ^ with the intrinsic radial anisotropy $\xi{\rm CPO}$ computed from a geodynamically based CPO model (Becker et al., 2003, 2006; Ferreira et al., 2019; Sturgeon et al., 2019).
-The comparison should be done instead with an effective model $\xi^{\rm CPO}$, which is difficult to estimate without access to any elastic homogenization tools.
-Furthermore, Equation 22 suggests that there is a non-negligible extrinsic component of radial anisotropy due to the unresolved small-scale isotropic heterogeneities.
-While it is difficult to rigorously establish analytical solutions in the case of a 2-D/3-D complex media, following the logic above, we hypothesize that the mismatch often observed between homogenized CPO models and tomographic models is the extrinsic radial anisotropy $\xi^{\rm SPO}$.
+In practice, $\xi^$ can be estimated from a tomographic inversion (Debayle & Ken-453 nett, 2000; Plomerová et al., 2002; Gung et al., 2003; Nettles & Dziewoński, 2008a; 454 Fichtner et al., 2010).
+Seismologists often compare $\xi^$ with the intrinsic radial anisotropy 455 $\xi{\rm CPO}$ computed from a geodynamically-based CPO model (Becker et al., 2003, 2006; 456 Ferreira et al., 2019; Sturgeon et al., 2019).
+The comparison should be done instead 457 with an effective model $\xi^{CPO}$ , which is difficult to estimate without access to any 458 elastic homogenization tools.
+Furthermore, equation (22) suggests that there is a non-459 negligible extrinsic component of radial anisotropy due to the unresolved small-scale 460 isotropic heterogeneities.
+While it is difficult to rigorously establish analytical solu-461 tions in the case of a 2-D/3-D complex media, following the logic above, we hypothesize 462 that the mismatch often observed between homogenized CPO models and tomographic 463 models is the extrinsic radial anisotropy $\xi{\text{SPO}}^$ .
+464

-4. Methods for 2-D Media
+4 Methods for 2-D media

-4.1.
-Homogenization in 2-D and in 3-D Media
+4.1 Homogenization in 2-D and in 3-D media

-The classic homogenization method of Backus is only applicable in 1-D to media exhibiting spatial periodicity.
-The true Earth, however, is a complex 3-D and multi-scale medium.
-To alleviate this problem and quantify effective elastic properties in a mantle-like medium, we rely on the non-periodic elastic homogenization technique developed by Capdeville and Marigo (2007), Capdeville et al. (2010), Guillot et al. (2010), and Capdeville et al. (2015).
-Originally, this method has been developed as a pre-processing step enabling one to solve the elastostatic wave equation using a simple mesh, speeding up the computations for wave propagation in complex media.
-It has also been used to improve the convergence and computational cost of full-waveform inversion (Capdeville & Métivier, 2018; Hedjazian et al., 2021).
-Most homogenization methods rely on a "cell" problem: a set of static elasticity problems whose solutions are the base of the effective medium (Sanchez-Palencia, 1980).
-In the 1-D case, this "cell" problem has an analytical solution that leads to explicit formulas for the effective medium such as the one found in Backus (1962).
-In higher dimensions, this analytical solution does not exist and we need to rely on a numerical solver to obtain the solutions of the cell problem.
+The classic homogenization method of Backus is only applicable in 1-D to media 467 exhibiting spatial periodicity.
+The true Earth, however, is a complex 3-D and multi-468 scale medium.
+To alleviate this problem and quantify effective elastic properties in 469 a mantle-like medium, we rely on the non-periodic elastic homogenization technique 470 developed by Capdeville and Marigo (2007); Capdeville et al. (2010); Guillot et al. 471 (2010); Capdeville et al. (2015).
+Originally, this method has been developed as a pre-472 processing step enabling one to solve the elastostatic wave equation using a simple 473 mesh, speeding up the computations for wave propagation in complex media.
+It has 474 also been used to improve the convergence and computational cost of full waveform 475 inversion (Capdeville & Métivier, 2018; Hedjazian et al., 2021).
+Most homogenization 476 methods rely on a "cell" problem: a set of static elasticity problems whose solutions 477 are the base of the effective medium (Sanchez-Palencia, 1980).
+In the 1-D case, this 478 "cell" problem has an analytical solution which leads to explicit formulas for the ef-479 fective medium such as the one found in Backus (1962).
+In higher dimensions, this 480 analytical solution does not exist and we need to rely on a numerical solver to obtain the solutions of the cell problem.
 Finite element methods are classically used for this purpose.
 Nevertheless, solvers based on the periodic Lippman-Schwinger equation and fast Fourier transforms (Moulinec & Suquet, 1998) can also be very efficient leading to a mesh-less tool (Capdeville et al., 2015).